Kevin Summers

 Awards

-1998 Quest Brisbane River Run Walk, Volunteer Marshal
+1998 Quest Brisbane River Run Walk appointed Volunteer Marshal

-Growing up on Turrbal country, (Cribb Island) nestled within the marine environment of Moreton Bay surrounded with numerous Family groups, profoundly shaped my worldview and sense of identity.
+Growing up in Turrbal country (Cribb Island), nestled within the marine environment of Moreton Bay, surrounded by numerous Family groups, profoundly shaped my worldview and sense of identity.
 Born to a mother with Butchulla roots and a Father’s heritage hailing from the Solomon Islands, I emerged as the youngest amidst a bustling household of nine siblings—three Brothers and five Sisters.
 Family bonds ran deep, anchoring me through the tumultuous currents of life.
 My journey through education paralleled the ebbs and flows of adolescence.
 While primary school was a source of joy and discovery, secondary education failed to capture my imagination in the same way.
 Yet, within the constraints of the state system, I found solace in the prospect of adventure and exploration.

-At the age of 15 (1974) armed with modest grades and a thirst for adventure akin to my brothers’, I followed their footsteps into the Royal Australian Navy.
+At the age of 15 (1974), armed with modest grades and a thirst for adventure akin to my brothers’, I followed their footsteps into the Royal Australian Navy.
 The allure of the sea, coupled with the promise of travel, beckoned me.
 Over the course of 22 years in full-time service and an additional 24 years in the Naval Reserves, I found the Navy to be a true equal opportunity employer—a meritocracy where dedication and skill were rewarded.
-Climbing the ranks to Chief Petty Officer, I honed my leadership skills amidst the rigours of naval life.
-Having served on four ships, HMAS Melbourne, HMAS Stuart, HMAS Moresby, and HMAS Stalwart.
-I completed my initial training at HMAS Leeuwin (Fremantle WA) with shore postings to HMAS Albatross (Nowra NSW), HMAS Coonawarra (Darwin NT), Navy Recruiting Townsville Qld, HMAS Kuttabul Sydney NSW.
-I am grateful for the honour of meeting Queen Elizabeth II and the Royal Family aboard the Royal Yacht Britannia during the 1977 Silver Jubilee celebration, while serving on HMAS Melbourne.
+Climbing the ranks to Chief Petty Officer, I honed my leadership skills amidst the rigours of naval life, having served on four ships: HMAS Melbourne, HMAS Stuart, HMAS Moresby, and HMAS Stalwart.
+I completed my initial training at HMAS Leeuwin (Fremantle, WA) with shore postings to HMAS Albatross (Nowra, NSW), HMAS Coonawarra (Darwin, NT), Navy Recruiting Townsville, QLD, and HMAS Kuttabul Sydney, NSW.
+I am grateful for the honour of meeting Queen Elizabeth II and the Royal Family aboard the Royal Yacht Britannia during the 1977 Silver Jubilee celebration while serving on HMAS Melbourne.
 For Queen and Country then and now King and Country.